| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 (1/N) * sum (x @ exp (2*i*pi*((1:N)-N/2)*(n-1)/N)) |

-N is odd, then element n is equal to
+is odd, then element n

 (1/N) * sum (x @ exp (2*i*pi*((1:N)-(N+1)/2)*(n-1)/N)) |